ialeinbach/web-server/README.md

 | Modes |
 '-------'

-probe    spin up and open bash prompt into container serve    spin up and start serving with container
+probe    open a bash prompt into a running container serve    spin up and start serving with container

 .---------.